Hiiii people! I’m back.

 1st published by the women’s press Ltd, UK.
 1988

-I finally got around to reading it and Irejoice that I did.
+I finally got around to reading it and I rejoice today, that I did.
 Let me just say this: there are a million good African writers out there.

-Can I start by saying the book is easy to identify with.
+I’ll start by saying this book is easy to identify with, from my perspective.
 I was mentally nodding as I read it.
-References to traditional things for instance, were absolutely familiar.
+References to village life, relationship with extended family members in African countries, for instance, were absolutely familiar.
 It was a smooth sailing, no difficulties getting into the book.
 The setting of the book is in the 1970s and in Zimbabwe.

-In this book, the protagonist, Tambudzai, in first person narrative addresses someone in second person.
+In this book, the protagonist, Tambudzai, in first person narrative addresses a person we do not know.

-The language of the book is clear and convincing.
-I love the author’s use of metaphor.
+The language is clear and convincing.
+I partcularly love the author’s use of metaphor.
 I love the way she describes and evokes familiar feelings in the characters.

 “And these days it was worse, with the poverty of blackness on one side and the weight of womanhood on the other.
 Aiwa!
 What will help you my child, is to learn to carry your burdens with strength”

-She is confronted with the walls of expectation and limitation around her.
+She is confronted with the walls of expectation and limitation that have been set around her.

-Her brother, Nhamo, is singled out for the honour of education at the missions.
-He changes in behaviour and dislikes the homestead and avoids it when on holidays.
-Tambu loves her home and begins to develop a headache when her brother is around especially since her brother, much like her father believes education isn’t for women.
+Her brother, Nhamo, is singled out for the honour of education at the missions by their uncle.
+He soon changes in behaviour and dislikes the homestead and returning when on holidays.
+Tambu on the other hand, loves her home and begins to develop a headache when her brother is around especially since her brother, much like her father believes education isn’t for women.